 Crickets in the Dust

-Crickets could offer a new solution.
+“Crickets in the Dust” is the first chapter of an ongoing, long-term photography project about Dansai shot on film.
 For generations, crickets and other insects have supplemented the Isaan diet.
-Now farmers are adapting to using cricket frass, derived from exoskeletons and the waste of farmed crickets, to replenish lost minerals in the soil.
-A natural, organic fertiliser, the crickets that have fed them now also feed the land.
+Now some farmers are adapting to using cricket frass, derived from exoskeletons and the waste of farmed crickets, to replenish lost minerals in the soil.
+This project, combined with a short documentary film, explores the tension between climate change and Dansai’s deeply held spiritual and agricultural traditions.